Andromeda (mythology): In poetry

 George Chapman's poem in heroic couplets Andromeda liberata, Or the nuptials of Perseus and Andromeda, was written for the 1614 wedding of Robert Carr, 1st Earl of Somerset and Frances Howard.
 The wedding, which led to a "train of intrigue and murder and executions, was the scandal of the age."
 Scholars have been surprised that Chapman should have celebrated such a marriage, and his choice of an allegory of the Perseus-Andromeda myth for the purpose.
-The poem infuriated both Carr and the Earl of Essex, causing Chapman to publish a "[J]ustification" of his approach.
+The poem infuriated both Carr and the Earl of Essex, causing Chapman to publish a "justification" of his approach.
 Chapman's poem sees human nature as chaotic and disorderly, like the sea monster, opposed by Andromeda's beauty and Perseus's balanced nature; their union brings about an astrological harmony of Venus and Mars which perfects the character of Perseus, since Venus was thought always to dominate Mars.
 Unfortunately for Chapman, Essex supposed that he was represented by the "barraine rocke" that Andromeda was chained up to: Howard had divorced Essex on the grounds that he could not consummate their marriage, and she had married Carr with her hair untied, indicating that she was a virgin.
 Further, the poem could be read as having dangerous political implications, involving King James.

 Ludovico Ariosto's influential epic poem Orlando Furioso (1516–1532) features a pagan princess named Angelica who at one point is in exactly the same situation as Andromeda, chained naked to a rock on the sea as a sacrifice to a sea monster, and is saved at the last minute by the Saracen knight Ruggiero.
 Images of Angelica and Ruggiero are often hard to distinguish from those of Andromeda and Perseus.

 John Keats's 1819 sonnet On the Sonnet compares the restricted sonnet form to the bound Andromeda as being "Fetter'd, in spite of pained loveliness".
 William Morris retells the story of Perseus and Andromeda in his epic 1868 poem The Earthly Paradise, in the section April: The Doom of King Acrisius.
-Gerard Manley Hopkins' sonnet]Andromeda (1879) has invited many interpretations.
-Charles Kingsley's free verse poem retelling the myth, Andromeda (1858), was set to music by Cyril Rootham in his Andromeda (1905); judging the poem's style to be "unfamiliar to most modern audiences", the cartoonist Matt Lawrence was commissioned in 2015 to create a set of cartoons to tell the poem's story.
+Gerard Manley Hopkins's sonnet Andromeda (1879) has invited many interpretations.
+Charles Kingsley's hexameter poem retelling the myth, Andromeda (1858), was set to music by Cyril Rootham in his Andromeda (1905).